• Skip to primary navigation

 In addition to the main ingredients, you will need the following:

-If you don’t have real lamb stock to hand you can make your own, using one stock cube per cup of boiling water.
-You will need sufficient stock to just cover the meat and vegetables.
-If you can’t get hold of a lamb stock cube, you can substitute this for a beef or even vegetable stock cube.
+Lamb stock - If you don't have real lamb stock to hand you can make your own, using one stock cube per cup of boiling water.
+You will need sufficient stock to cover the meat and vegetables.
+If you can't get hold of a lamb stock cube, you can substitute this for a chicken or even vegetable stock cube.

-• Arrange a layer of sliced potato on the bottom of a casserole dish.
-This is to prevent the meat from sticking and burning on the bottom of the dish.
+Arrange a layer of potatoes on the bottom of your casserole dish.
+This will prevent the meat from sticking to the dish.

 Be careful not to add too much salt at this stage.
 You have to season each layer as you assemble the dish so sprinkle lightly.